 Seating areas may take a more formal shape using traditional bench style seating, or an informal shape, using natural materials, such as boulders and logs.
 A coordinated approach to the design and selection of seating throughout the school yard will unify the visual aesthetic of your site.
 For example, use the same bench style throughout the school yard to avoid a visually cluttered appearance.
-In all cases, seating should be securely fastened in place to discourage vandalism.
+In all cases, seating should be securely fastened in place to discourage vandalism and as a safety precaution.